MicrosoftDocs/memdocs/memdocs/intune/enrollment/automated-device-enrollment-authentication.md

 Multi-factor authentication is required if a Conditional Access policy that requires [multi-factor authentication (MFA)](multi-factor-authentication.md) is applied at enrollment or during Company Portal sign-in.
 However, MFA is optional based on the Azure AD settings in the targeted Conditional Access policy.

-### Authentication in Company Portal
+### Company Portal sign-in required

 After they go through the Setup Assistant screens, the device user lands on the home page.
 At this point, their user affinity is established.
 However, until the user signs in to the Company Portal using their Azure AD credentials and selects **Begin**, the device:

 - Won’t be fully registered with Azure AD.
-- Won’t show up in the user’s device list in the Azure AD portal.
+- Won’t show up in the user’s device list in Azure AD.
 - Won’t have access to resources protected by conditional access.
 - Won’t be evaluated for device compliance.
 - Will be redirected to the Company Portal from other apps if the user tries to open any managed applications that are protected by conditional access.

-## Option 4: Just in Time (JIT) Registration for Setup Assistant with modern authentication
+## Option 3: Just in Time (JIT) Registration for Setup Assistant with modern authentication
 This option is the same as Setup Assistant with modern authentication, except that Company Portal isn't required.
 Instead, Azure AD registration and compliance checks are fully integrated in a designated app that's configured with the Apple single sign-on (SSO) app extension.
 The extension reduces authentication prompts and establishes SSO across the whole device.

 * The first authentication handles enrollment and user-device affinity, and happens when the device user turns on their device and signs into Setup Assistant.